Micheledinocera/babylon-example/README.md

 ### npm run build

-Builds the app for production to the 'docs' folder.\
+Builds the app for production to the `docs` folder.\
 In order to change the build folder you can change it in the package.json

 ### npm run test